Searchline. Let us do the hunting whatever expert you need. Please call our free SearchLine today on 0161 834 0017

 Details

-He has undertaken medical expert legal work for over fifteen years.
+He has undertaken medical expert legal work for over 20 years.
 He estimates that he has a ratio of approx. 60-:40 claimants: defendants and occasional but regular joint instructions.
-He has attended Court around half dozen times and undertakes 2 complex reports per week.
+He has attended Court around half dozen times and undertakes 1-2 complex reports per week.
+His roles are:-

 Membership

-BMA; Assoc of Anaesthetists; Royal Coll of Anaesthetists; Int Assoc for the Study of Pain; Pain Soc; Northern Pain Soc; N British Pain Soc.; elected council member of the clinical legal group of the International Association of Pain, Chair of the International Association of Pain's Clinical-legal issues group in Pain (CLIPS); Member of the Standards committee of the Faculty of Pain Medicine; Elected Council member of the British Pain Society.
+Faculty of Pain Medicine, Royal Coll of Anaesthetists; Int Assoc for the Study of Pain; Pain Soc; Northern Pain Soc; N British Pain Soc.; elected council member of the clinical legal group of the International Association of Pain, Past-Chair of the International Association of Pain's Clinical-legal issues group in Pain (CLIPS);

 back to results